where-to-eat

 Local tip

 Granada eats late, even by Spanish standards.
-Restaurants do not fill until 10pm for dinner.
-If you arrive at 8pm, you will eat alone.
+Restaurants don't fill until 10pm for dinner.
+If you arrive at 8pm, you'll eat alone.
 Adjust your body clock or embrace the Spanish schedule.

-For tapas bars, you do not need reservations - just turn up.
+For tapas bars, you don't need reservations.
+Just turn up.

 For restaurants, especially in the Albaicín or for flamenco shows, book ahead.
 Weekend nights in high season require planning.